 On July 15, 2008, the Borough issued a General Obligation Note in the amount of \$170,000 through the Delaware Valley Regional Finance Authority.
 The interest rate on this note was both fixed and variable.
 In 2009, the Borough made additional principal payments, paying off the variable portion of the note.
 Additionally, the Borough executed a fixed rate swap agreement, which fixed its interest rate at 3.745% (see Note 12).
-Principal payments are due on June 25 of each year.
+Principal payments were due on June 25 of each year.
 The note was issued for the purpose of replacing the Meadowbrook Lane culvert and was issued as non-electoral debt.
-The Borough has pledged its full faith, credit, and taxing power, and is required to include in its budget for each year the amount of debt service on the note which will be payable in such fiscal year.
-The balance of this note is due in June 2018.
+The balance of this note was paid off in June 2018.